You say you are self-deceived …. and so you are!

 But this is still a literal meaning, though a universal one, that anyone who reflects at all upon material reality easily discovers.

 There is another metaphorical meaning that is the one more intended.
 He is primarily referring to Himself, to His Forerunners and to His Returns.
 The Prophet is the Gate to Life in as much as They open a passage way least seen and understood by the people of Their day.
-They bring a Medicine most needed and least wished-for and also health services in the more conveniently located places for their needs.
+They bring a Medicine most needed and least wished-for.
 They bring a Truth most just and least appreciated, except by those who are favored by God.
 In this way, They are a Gate that few find, since few truly look.

 Since you are speaking of a spiritual reality, your claim to be self-deceived, missing the point, and in danger are also spiritual realities.
 In this light, your basic inner self-identity is one of self-deceit and danger.
 Your core idea of your own self identity is one of “missing the point,” in other words, missing your own self.
 If you can’t trust your self within your self, how can anyone else trust you?
 If you are in danger within your self, how can anyone else feel safe with you?
 If you are missing the point of your own self, how can anyone else find and know you?